- Bullet Summary

 Boundaries to Save Relationships

-The author says that people put up with a lot to be in a relationship because our need for relationships is one of the biggest needs.
+The author says that people put up with a lot to be in a relationship because our need for relationships is one of our biggest needs.

 But it should be the opposite, he says.